jeremyworboys/Incident-Theatres/README.md

     $ npm install

-Configure database in `config/database.js` and migrate:
+Configure database in `config/database.js` then migrate and seed:

-    $ grunt migrate
+    $ grunt migrate seed

 Start the server: